-The most effective known attacks, and those used to set the parameters of Classic McEliece are information set decoding attacks, as described in Section 3.2.1.
+A number of approaches to the cryptanalysis of Classic McEliece have been studied.
+The most effective known attacks, and those used to set the parameters of Classic McEliece, are information set decoding attacks, as described in Section 3.2.1.
 Key recovery attacks have also been studied.
 These either attempt to find the private key by algebraic techniques or brute force search.
-While algebraic techniques have been used to break variants of McEliece based on other algebraic codes [180-184] or based on Goppa codes with additional structure imposed [185], these techniques appear to be significantly more costly than information set decoding for attacking Classic McEliece.
+While algebraic techniques have been used to break variants of McEliece based on other algebraic codes [198-202] or based on Goppa codes with additional structure imposed [203], these techniques appear to be significantly more costly than information set decoding for attacking Classic McEliece.

 Performance.
 Classic McEliece has a very large public key size and fairly slow key generation.
 This is likely to make Classic McEliece undesirable in many common settings.
-However in settings where a public key is reused many times and does not be need to be retransmitted for each new communication, it is possible that the performance profile of Classic McEliece could have some advantages.
+However, in settings where a public key is reused many times and does not be need to be retransmitted for each new communication, it is possible that the performance profile of Classic McEliece could have some advantages.
 In particular, Classic McEliece has the smallest ciphertext sizes of any of the NIST PQC candidates.

 Significant events since Round 2.
 While there has been no significant cryptanalysis on Classic McEliece, it did spark a large amount of discussion on the pqc-forum.
-Much of this discussion concerned issues that are generally applicable to code-based schemes, or even KEMs in general.
+Much of this discussion concerned issues that are generally applicable to code-based schemes or even KEMs in general.
 However, a few issues specific to the Classic McEliece submission were uncovered.
-In particular, based on the concrete analyses of [131-133], at least one of the parameter sets (targeting category 3) appears to fall slightly short of its target security level (probably meeting category 2 instead).
+In particular, based on the concrete analyses of [135], at least one of the parameter sets (targeting category 3) appears to fall slightly short of its target security level (probably meeting category 2 instead).
 The submission document also contains a potentially misleading implementation note that NIST recommends be removed.
-A misuse scenario was also brought up, where reusing the same error vector when encapsulating for multiple public keys can result in a significant security loss.
+A misuse scenario was also brought up, where reusing the same error vector when encapsulating for trast, some KEMs and PKEs have a very small decryption failure rate.

+multiple public keys can result in a significant security loss.
 This scenario should not happen assuming the random number generator is functioning properly, but it could be made even less likely through fairly simple countermeasures like incorporating the public key in the derivation of the error vector.
-A similar misuse scenario with similar countermeasures also applies to BIKE, HOC, and NTRU.
+A similar misuse scenario with similar countermeasures also applies to BIKE, HQC, and NTRU.

 Overall assessment.
-NIST is confident in the security of Classic McEliece, and would be comfortable standardizing the submitted parameter sets (in some cases under a different claimed security strength).
+NIST is confident in the security of Classic McEliece and would be comfortable standardizing the submitted parameter sets (under a different claimed security strength in some cases).
 However, it is unclear whether Classic McEliece represents the best option for enough applications to justify standardizing it at this time.
-For general-purpose systems wishing to base their security on codes rather than lattices, BIKE or HQC may represent a more attractive option, and for applications needing a very small ciphertext, SIKE may turn out to be more attractive.
-NIST will therefore consider Classic McEliece in the fourth round along with BIKE, HQC, and SIKE.
+For general-purpose systems wishing to base their security on codes rather than lattices, BIKE or HQC may represent a more attractive option.
+For applications that need a very small ciphertext, SIKE may turn out to be more attractive.
+NIST will, therefore, consider Classic McEliece in the fourth round along with BIKE, HQC, and SIKE.
+NIST would like feedback on specific use cases for which Classic McEliece would be a good solution.

-4.4 HQC
+4.2.3 HQC